Planning and Managing your Research and your Career 2019-20 Generic Skills Module for PhD students (5 ECTS credits)

 Module Co-ordinators: Dr. Tamara O’ Connor, Student Learning Development & Fiona Hayes, Trinity Careers Service

-The Module will be run in Semester 2 for 2019/20.
-Dates TBC.
+The Module will be run every Wednesday from 22nd January until 8th April 2020 in Semester 2.
 All PGs will be emailed regarding registation and programme towards the end of Semester 1.

 This module will provide you, the PhD student, with the opportunity to develop research, career management and employability skills and the chance to interact with other PhD students from across the College to share experiences and strategies.